 This was River Phoenix's favorite movie, and he had been filming Dark Blood (2012) with Jonathan Pryce.
 As a gift, Pryce arranged for Phoenix to meet Terry Gilliam, his hero.
 The meeting was set to happen the day he died outside the Viper Room.
 Phoenix never met him.

-Director Terry Gilliam was reported to have been rather unhappy with Kim Greist's performance, and as a result many of her scenes were drastically cut and/or trimmed down.
+Terry Gilliam was reported to have been rather unhappy with Kim Greist's performance, and as a result, many of her scenes were drastically cut or trimmed down.
 Some of these were added for the Sid Sheinberg "Love Conquers All" studio version.

-Jonathan Pryce's role as Sam was written years earlier with him in mind.
-The character was originally designed to be in his mid-twenties (Pryce was only about 30 when Terry Gilliam was developing the script), but after many years in limbo, Gilliam changed the character's age to mid-to-late thirties so that then-37-year-old Pryce could still play the role.
+Jonathan Pryce's role as Sam was written several years earlier with him in mind.
+The character was originally designed to be in his mid twenties (Pryce was only about thirty when Terry Gilliam was developing the script), but after many years in limbo, Gilliam changed the character's age to mid to late thirties, so that thirty-seven-year-old Pryce could still play the role.

 Lots of significant names: - Mr. Kurtzman: (German for "short man"): small in stature and success.
-Named after the editor of "Help" (Harvey Kurtzman), a magazine that director Terry Gilliam worked for in the mid-60s.
-It was at a photo shoot for this magazine that Gilliam met John Cleese, who would later invite him to join the Monty Python team. - Mr. Helpman: "helped" Sam - Mr. Warrenn: works in a rabbit-warren style place: a maze of corridors - Harvey Lime: possibly a reference to Harry Lime in The Third Man (1949).
+Named after the editor of "Help" (Harvey Kurtzman), a magazine, for which Terry Gilliam worked for in the mid 1960s.
+It was at a photo shoot for this magazine, that Gilliam met John Cleese, who would later invite him to join the Monty Python team. - Mr. Helpman: "helped" Sam - Mr. Warrenn: works in a rabbit-warren style place: a maze of corridors - Harvey Lime: possibly a reference to Harry Lime in The Third Man (1949).

-During the opening scene where you see the paperwork floor with all of the runners dropping and picking up receipts.
-There is actually only one row of typing stations they just pass forward and backward along the same set of stations.
+During the opening scene, where you see the paperwork floor with all of the runners dropping and picking up receipts, there is actually only one row of typing stations.
+The actors and actresses just pass forward and backward along the same set of stations.

 The trivia items below may give away important plot points.

-Terry Gilliam had trouble with studio producers over the black ending he wanted on the film.
-The producers wanted a "happy Hollywood" film which eliminated (among other things) the final transition and a critical line of dialogue which reveals the fate of Jill.
-These changes were made, and this "butchered" version was shown on US television at least once.
-Gilliam threatened to disown the film, and consequently the cinematic release and all videotape versions show the film essentially as he intended it to be seen (although the US cinematic release still omitted the line about Jill).
+Terry Gilliam had trouble with studio producers over the dark ending he wanted on the film.
+The producers wanted a "happy Hollywood" film, which eliminated (among other things) the final transition, and a critical line of dialogue, which reveals the tragic fate of Jill.
+These changes were made, and this "butchered" version was shown on U.S. television at least once.
+Gilliam threatened to disown the film, and consequently the cinematic release, and all videotape versions show the film essentially as he intended it to be seen (although the U.S. cinematic release still omitted the line about Jill).

-When Mr. Helpman spells out the code that Sam's father used to get to Helpman's floor on the elevator, the letters are ERE I AM JH.
+When Mr. Helpmann (Peter Vaughan) spells out the code that Sam's father used to get to Helpmann's floor on the elevator, the letters are ERE I AM JH.
 When you rearrange those letters it spells JEREMIAH, Sam's father's name.